Puerto Rico Debt Recovery

 Our Commitment

 We find the debtor and map what a Puerto Rico judgment can lawfully reach, a verified address, a confirmed employer where wages are worth garnishing, and the non-homestead assets that survive the island’s strong exemptions.
 Lawful, permissible-purpose research for judgment creditors and their counsel since 2004.
+We never pretext: nobody here calls a payroll office, a bank or a court clerk in Puerto Rico posing as the debtor, as a creditor or as a public official, and we do not adopt a false identity to obtain a record.
+Because a current workplace is exactly what a domestic violence, stalking or harassment search is looking for, a request that reads as locating a person rather than enforcing a judgment gets more scrutiny at intake and is declined.

 People Locator Skip Tracing Investigation Team — a public-records research firm conducting skip tracing and people-locating since 2004, working public records and licensed databases lawfully under FCRA, GLBA, and DPPA for legitimate, permissible purposes only.
 Last reviewed 2026.
 This page is general information about Puerto Rico law, not legal advice; consult a licensed Puerto Rico attorney about your matter.